Gamers, ‘Fifa 22’ is down to just £37.99 this Black Friday

 ‘Fifa 22’ for PS4: Was £59.99, now £37.99, Amazon.co.uk

-EA dropped the good news and the official reveal trailer just hours ahead of the Euros final back in July, while also confirming a number of new gameplay features – including “HyperMotion” technology, described by the EA as “the biggest animation refresh in Fifa history”.
+EA dropped the good news of the new edition, plus the official reveal trailer just hours ahead of the Euros final back in July, while also confirming a number of new gameplay features – including “hypermotion” technology, described by the EA as “the biggest animation refresh in Fifa history”.
 The trailer also announced highly-anticipated updates such as player “humanisation”, composed ball control, new attacking tactics, a goalkeeper rewrite and much more.

 Paris Saint-Germain and France player Kylian Mbappé graces the game’s cover for the second year running, and EA also used the July reveal to announce the first names of the “ultimate team” roster.
 Boasting more than 17,000 players across 700 teams, 90 stadia to play in and more than 30 league tables, Fifa 22 players can participate in competitions including the UEFA Champions League, the UEFA Europa League and the Premier League.